 In Brindaban they were carried off and well fed with delicacies by a sympathetic and wealthy stranger.
-Later a young man came up to them and offered to be their host and guide, for he thought Yogananda was his guru, after Krishna had appeared in a vision and showed him two forsaken figures under a tree.
-He toured Brindaban with Yogananda and his friend, and they visisted Krishna shrines.
+Later a young man came up to them and offered to be their host and guide, for he thought Mukunda was his guru, after Krishna had appeared in a vision and showed him two forsaken figures under a tree.
+He toured Brindaban with Mukunda and his friend, and they visited Krishna shrines.

 Their guide gave them many sweetmeats, and held out a bundle of rupee notes and two tickets, just bought to Agra, where the two came from.